 Offshore Limited Liability Companies (LLCs)

 It is advisable to use an offshore limited liability company for the best asset protection.
 This is because domestic limited liability companies are subject to the laws of the United States.
-As a result, any creditor who obtains a judgment against the assets held by a limited liability company may be able to take those assets.
+As a result, any creditor who obtains a judgment against the assets held by a limited liability company may take those assets.
 It is far more difficult for a creditor to obtain a judgment in their favor in an offshore jurisdiction.
 Many offshore havens do not recognize foreign judgments.
 Even if one were to file a secondary lawsuit overseas and pursue the funds offshore, there are tremendous barriers to doing so.
 Laws in jurisdictions such as Nevis require a $100,000 bond from the plaintiff.
 Plus, a judgment/charging order against a Nevis LLC would only last three (3) years and is not renewable.

 Offshore trusts offer significantly more protection than domestic trusts.
 This is especially true with regards to fraudulent transfer claims.
 Fraudulent transfer occurs when a person transfers assets with the expressed intent to delay or defraud creditors.
 A successful claim of fraudulent transfer will nullify the protection afforded by an asset protection trust strategy.
 The burden of proof for fraudulent transfer claims in the United States is clear and convincing evidence.
 This is far lower than the burden of proof in many favorable offshore jurisdictions.
 In these jurisdictions, the burden of proof is beyond all reasonable doubt.
 This is the same burden of proof that is required to convict someone of murder.
 As a result, it is much more difficult to bring a successful claim of fraudulent transfer in an offshore jurisdiction.

 Additionally, a majority of offshore jurisdictions do not recognize foreign judgments.
-In order to make a claim against assets held within an offshore trust, a person must travel to the jurisdiction where the trust is held.
+In order for someone to make a claim against assets held within an offshore trust, a person must travel to the jurisdiction where the trust is held.
 They must then have their case tried by the local court.
 This often proves to be prohibitively time consuming and expensive.
 For this reason, many creditors do not think it is worth the trouble to pursue assets held in an offshore trust.

 The best modern day strategy for asset protection involves using cryptocurrency in combination with an offshore trust and offshore limited liability company.
 This combination provides the maximum financial privacy available.
 It also creates multiple layers of protection which creditors would have to pierce through in order to make claims against assets.

 Domestic financial institutions are subject to the rulings of US courts.
-As a result, a domestic bank or cryptocurrency wallet may be ordered to turn over the names and records of account holders.
+As a result, a judge may order a domestic bank or cryptocurrency wallet turn to over over the names and records of account holders.
 In this circumstance, it may be possible to trace the owner of cryptocurrency through the wallet or institution used to carry out the transaction.
-It is essential to choose the right jurisdiction when using cryptocurrency for asset protection.
+It is essential to choose the right jurisdiction when using cryptocurrency as an asset protection strategy today.
 The location of the structure used to hold the cryptocurrency will determine the laws to which it will be subjected.

 For this reason, many savvy investors are choosing to use offshore entities to hold their cryptocurrency.

 While things are running smoothly, the settlor of the trust may act as the manager of the LLC.
 This allows them to maintain day-to-day control over the assets held by the LLC, including the cryptocurrency.
-In times of legal duress, however, control of the LLC may be transferred to the trustee.
+In times of legal duress, however, control of the LLC may transfer to the trustee.
 Trustees are legally prohibited from making transfers of assets while the settlor of a trust is under legal duress.
 As a result, those assets will be effectively protected from creditors.